AdobeDocs/media-analytics.en/help/reporting/dimensions/pod-position.md

 >[!ENDSHADEBOX]

 The **Pod position** dimension reports the offset of each ad break inside the content, in seconds.
 A pre-roll has position `0`; mid-rolls have positions corresponding to their playhead start time.
-In Adobe Analytics it is available through two approaches: a classification of the [Ad pod](ad-pod.md) dimension, or an eVar populated using a processing rule.

 ## How this dimension is populated